wjkristiansen/Canvas/docs/CanvasCore/CanvasCore.md

 # CanvasCore
 Core implementation of Canvas.
-Takes no direct dependency on D3D12, allowing for alternative graphics implementations.
+Takes no direct dependency on D3D version, allowing for alternative graphics implementations.

 ## Interfaces